Moduli of Distributions via Singular Schemes: Introduction

+\begin{itemize} \item For any $\sF\in\mathcal{D}^P(X)$, the fiber of the morphism $\Sigma$, parameterizing distributions with singular scheme equal to $Z\in\Hilb^{Q}(X)$ is a Zariski open subset of $\mathbb{P}\left(H^0(\Omega^1_{X}(c)\otimes\mathcal{I}_Z)\right)$; \item When $X=\pn$ and $Z$ is not contained in a hypersurface of degree less than or equal to $c-2$, then the elements of $H^0(\Omega^1_{\pn}(c)\otimes\mathcal{I}_Z)$ can be obtained from the linear first syzygies of the homogeneous ideal associated with $Z$. \end{itemize} \end{thmintro} This result will be proved in Theorem \ref{sing:map}, Proposition \ref{fibra}, Proposition \ref{psyz} and Remark \ref{algo} below.
+The properties of the morphism $\Sigma$ are related to two important problems in the theory of holomorphic distributions, $\kappa = \mathbb{C}$: \begin{enumerate} \item Determination of the distributions by their singular schemes; \item Construction of distributions with prescribed singular schemes. \end{enumerate} The first is equivalent to the injectivity of $\Sigma$, the second to its surjectivity.

-Problem (a) was considered by Gomez-Mont and Kempf \cite{GK} for foliation by curves in projective spaces, with reduced, zero dimensional singular schemes.
-Campillo and Olivares showed in \cite{CO2} that when the hypothesis that the singular scheme is reduced may be removed.
-Corr\^ea and Araujo \cite{CoA} have provided sufficient conditions for distributions of arbitrary dimension to be uniquely determined by their singular schemes.
+Problem (i) was considered by Gomez-Mont and Kempf \cite{GK} for foliations by curves in projective spaces, with reduced, zero dimensional singular schemes.
+Campillo and Olivares showed in \cite{CO2} that the hypothesis that the singular scheme is reduced may be removed.
+Araujo and Corr\^ea \cite{CoA} provided sufficient conditions for distributions of arbitrary dimension to be uniquely determined by their singular schemes.

-On the other hand, Problem (b) was first considered by Campillo and Olivares in \cite{CO} in order to understand under which conditions a subscheme of $\p2$ can be the singular subscheme of a foliation; they provided a Cayley--Bacharach type theorem for codimension one foliations on $\p2$.
+On the other hand, Problem (ii) was first considered by Campillo and Olivares in \cite{CO} in order to understand under which conditions a subscheme of $\p2$ can be the singular subscheme of a foliation; they provided a Cayley--Bacharach type theorem for codimension one foliations on $\p2$.
 The same problem for the case of codimension one foliations in $\p3$ also has been proposed by Cerveau in \cite{Ce}.

-Our first main result, proved in Sections \ref{sec:moduli} and \ref{secprn}, provides a description of the space of codimension one distributions with fixed singular scheme as well as an obstruction to the existence of distributions with prescribed singular scheme.